buzzie71/ChaosControl/README.txt

 Right-click to switch modes, and left-click to use the emerald's power.

-(Note: for powers to work, you must not punch an enemy.
+(Note: for powers to work, you must not punch an entity.
 I may fix this later, but at the very least a nearly-always-guaranteed way to trigger the power if you are swarmed is by clicking at your feet.)